 As a nation, we have the resources and imagination to make a valuable contribution to the survival of the planet and the well-being of the world's people.
 Instead, the U.S. spends hundreds of billions of dollars each year on killing and war.

-This Spring Congress is expected to vote on a proposal to add $30 billion additional dollars to the military for the rest of 2017, and plans for the coming years have even higher price tags.
-President Trump is expected to propose a $54 billion increase to military spending while cutting the State Department, the EPA, and other domestic programs.
-Senator McCain put forward a plan to increase the Pentagon budget $100 billion next year, and $200 billion by 2022.
+Plans for the coming years have even higher price tags.
+For 2018, President Trump is proposing a massive $54 billion increase to military spending while cutting the State Department, the EPA, and other domestic programs.

 The Constitution stipulates that Congress determines how our nation spends its money, and lawmakers from both major political parties have said that the president’s overall budget priorities for next year are “dead on arrival.”
 But even with budget caps still in place, Congress has been exploiting the Overseas Contingency Operations (OCO) budget exemption to get around the budget caps for the Pentagon.
 FCNL opposes any additional war funding, including through the OCO slush fund.

 These proposed spending splurges come after years of rampant waste and misuse of funds at the Pentagon.
 Even the Pentagon’s own internal study found some $125 billion in potential savings over five years just in administrative and bureaucratic waste.
 A law passed in the early 1990s requires every government agency to be audited, but the Pentagon’s books still aren’t ready for this basic demonstration of fiscal accountability.
 The Pentagon is the only federal agency that has never passed an audit.
 In no other agency would the mismanagement of billions of dollars be tolerated, let alone rewarded with additional funds.